-All committee members must complete safeguarding and Prevent training on induction and regularly thereafter.
+All local committee members must complete safeguarding and Prevent training on induction.
+Safeguarding training must be updated annually.
+Prevent training must be updated every two years.
 LC members may be required to provide evidence of overseas and right to work checks, etc. as applicable.
 Those who are teachers or who have trained or worked as teachers will also require prohibition checks.

-A committee member does NOT:
+A local committee member does NOT:

-- Write school policies; - Undertake audits of any sort whether financial or health & safety even if the member has the relevant professional experience; - Spend much time with the pupils of the school if you want to work directly with children, there are many other voluntary valuable roles within the school;
+- Write school policies. - Undertake audits of any sort whether financial or health & safety even if the local committee member has the relevant professional experience. - Spend large amounts of time with the children in the school. .
+If you want to work directly

-- Fundraise this is the role of the PTA the local committee should consider income streams and the potential for income generation, but not carry out fundraising tasks; - Undertake classroom observations to make judgements on the quality of teaching the local committee monitors the quality of teaching in the school by requiring data from the senior staff and from external sources; - Do the job of the school staff if there is not enough capacity within the paid staff team to carry out the necessary tasks, the local committee need to consider and rectify this.
+- with children, there are many other voluntary valuable roles within the school. - Fundraise this is the role of the PTA.
+The local committee should consider income streams and the potential for income generation, but not carry out fundraising tasks. - Undertake classroom observations to make judgements on the quality of teaching the local committee monitors the quality of teaching in the school through requesting dataand analysis from senior staff and external sources. - Do the job of the school staff if there is not enough capacity within the paid staff team to carry out the necessary tasks, the local committee need to consider and rectify this.